jbarozet/papers/csr1000v-openstack/03-csr1000v-controller.md

 ### Deploy

-Deploying CSR1000v in controller mode with a day0 configuration, you have to use the `config-drive` option and give the bootstrap file that was generated in section 2 (create bootstrap file): `ciscosdwan_cloud_init.cfg`
+Deploying CSR1000v in controller mode with a day0 configuration, you have to use the `config-drive` option and give the bootstrap file that was generated in section 2 or 3 (create bootstrap file): `ciscosdwan_cloud_init.cfg`

 ```bash
 # openstack server create --image csr1000v-17.02.01 \